FAQs

 How do I obtain a study permit?

-Study permits are issued by IRCC, usually from the Canadian Embassy or Consulate nearest to your home.
+Study permits are issued by IRCC through an online application process.
 If your application to study in RMISP is accepted, we will provide your agency with the required documentation to apply for your study permit.